 - 2 green onions thinly sliced

-- In a large bowl, toss together sliced bok choy, carrots, and green onions.
-Add the vinaigrette and toss until well coated.
-Divide the salad among serving plates and garnish with sesame seeds.
+- In a large bowl, toss together sliced bok choy, carrots, cucumber, and green onions.

 - Whisk together the vinaigrette to blend back together, then pour over the salad and toss to coat well.